javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 import {sayHi} from './say.js'; // import at the end of the file
 ```

-In practice imports are usually at the start of the file, but that's only for better convenience.
+In practice imports are usually at the start of the file, but that's only for more convenience.

 **Please note that import/export statements don't work if inside `{...}`.**